White Terror (Russia): Comparison with the Red Terror

 A number of researchers believe that the peculiarity of the White Terror was its disorganized, spontaneous nature, and that it was not elevated to the rank of state policy, did not act as a means of intimidating the population and did not serve as a means of destroying social classes or ethnic groups (Cossacks, Kalmyks), something the Bolsheviks did.

 At the same time, a number of Russian historians point out that the orders issued by high officials of the White movement, as well as the legislative acts of the White governments, testify to the sanctioning by the military and political authorities of repressive actions and acts of terror against the Bolsheviks and the population supporting them, and their role in intimidating the population of controlled territories.

-Doctor of Historical Sciences G. A. Trukan notes that Soviet authors focused mainly on the White Terror, many modern authors who sympathize with the White movement act the other way around.
+Doctor of Historical Sciences G. A. Trukan notes that Soviet authors focused mainly on the White Terror, while many modern authors who sympathize with the White movement act the other way around.
 However, according to Trukan, in the territories occupied by the Whites, there were no less atrocities and outrages than in Bolshevik-controlled territory.

+Number of deaths

+Dietrich Beyrau estimates victims of the White Terror between 20,000 and 100,000 people excluding the victims of the pogroms compared to "up to 1.3 millions" of the Red Terror, while Jonathan Smele cites the estimates of the Russian historian V. Erlikhman of 300,000 victims of the White Terror compared to 1,200,000 of the Red Terror.
+Smele also personally notes that while the number of victims is certain to be in the tens of thousands, an exact estimate will probably never be known, though he estimates it to be less than the Red Terror due to the Bolsheviks having control over larger populations than the Whites.

+Russian historian Nikita Ratkovsky believes that the number of the victims of the White Terror may exceed 500,000 excluding pogroms and notes that by the estimate of the Cheka presented during the 1920 trial of Kolchak's ministers, at least 25,000 people were executed by the Kolchak regime in Yekaterinburg Governorate alone between 1918 and 1919.

+Ronal Suny stated that the casualties of the White Terror were likely lower than that of the Red Terror (estimated between 50,000 and 140,000) if restricted to just atrocities committed by the White movement, but would exceed it with the inclusion of anti-Soviet popular violence and Jewish pogroms into the death toll, such as those by Symon Petliura's forces.

+The 1985 Whitaker Report of the United Nations cited that 100,000 to 250,000 Jews in more than 2,000 pogroms were killed by a mixture of Whites, Cossacks and Ukrainian nationalists as a modern example of genocide.